 - In 2020, security experts ranked IoT as their top concern for the next few years (Source: Gartner)

 - The need for data science specialists is expected to grow far beyond the number of specialists on the market, thanks in no small part to IoT.
-In 2020, 18% of IoT solution providers and enterprise users said that 18% of IoT projects were not successful at all, while 40% stated they were mostly unsuccessful (Source: Beecham Research)
+In 2020, 18% of IoT solution providers and enterprise users said that 18% of IoT projects were not successful at all, while 40% stated they were mostly unsuccessful (Source: IoT Now)

-- By 2023, there will be more than three internet-connected devices for every human on the planet.
-(Source: Cisco)
+- As of 2023, there are more than two internet-connected devices for every human on the planet.
+(Source: IoT Analytics)

 Healthcare IoT stats